CS178A-B/final-project-sentinals/Face_RecognitionV1/README.md

-# How to run Facial Recognition with server and client
+# How to run Facial Recognition with server and client.
+(Socket Programming and Tornado Being used)
    To run on Raspberry pi, Follow these Steps
 Steps:
 1. First Open Command Line